 In 1917, American food chemist James Currie discovered that the mold Aspergillus niger could produce citric acid as a byproduct of metabolizing sucrose or glucose, which has proved more efficient and less expensive than extracting from citrus fruits.
-Although citric acid is found in high concentrations in many citrus fruits, it is not economical to extract the acid from fruit for industrial use.
+Although citric acid is found in high concentrations in many citrus fruits like lemons, it is not economical to extract the acid from fruit for industrial use.
 Plus, the demand for citric acid far outweighs the supply of citrus fruit available.
 Thus, once it was possible to produce a seemingly endless supply of citric acid, companies like Pfizer and Citrique Belge began manufacturing it on an industrial scale.

 Citric Acid Uses in Food

-About 50 percent of the world’s citric acid production is used as a flavor enhancer in beverages.
-Citric acid creates a slightly tart, refreshing flavor and balances the sweetness in sodas, teas, juices, and other drinks.
+Citric acid adds a sour taste to dishes and has a slightly tart, refreshing flavor, which balances the sweetness in sodas, teas, juices, and other drinks.

-Availability of Citric Acid
+Citric Acid Recipes